JCFG-Software/BactopiaUserPortal/README.md

 - find similar genomes by shared information such as isolation sources and by genetic distance
 - favorite and tag samples by adding them to a group which can then be shared and viewed by other users
 - annotate groups and view generic statistics about each group
+## Docker
+If you don't want to mess around with dependencies, or just prefer containers for the easy setup and removal, try [Docker](https://docker.com).

+1. Install Docker
+2. Gather some bactopia analysis (available in Releases on the right)
+4. Clone this repo
+5. Set the environment variable `SAMPLES_DIR` as per [here](#2-environment-variables) (in either a `.env` file within `Nodewebsite` or directly in your shell)
+6. `cd` into `Nodewebsite` and run `docker-compose up`

+(note: other environment variables are optional, with defaults set in `docker-compose.yml`)

 ## Prerequisites
 - Node.js
 - PostgresSQL v14
 - [Mash](https://github.com/marbl/Mash) for distance estimation features
 - Bactopia Output Files (V3.00)
-  - Old folder structure currently supported, recommended to download data from releases.
+  - Old folder structure currently supported, recommended to download data from releases page on the right.
 <details>
 <summary>Node.js</summary>